Winter in Toronto

 There are dozens of places in Toronto to go tobogganing, but one of the largest hills in the city is at Riverdale Park West, a large park in northeast of the downtown area.

-From the top of the hill at Broadview avenue, you toboggan down 65 feet (20 metres) down towards the Don Valley Ravine.
+From the top of the hill at Broadview Avenue, you toboggan down 65 feet (20 metres) down towards the Don Valley Ravine.
 You can also see a view of the CN Tower and skyline in the background.

 Riverdale Park West is located at 375 Sumach St in Toronto, and its actually pretty easy to get there from downtown.

 To get to Riverdale Park West, take the TTC to the Dundas Station.
 From there, walk to Yonge and Dundas, and take the 501 East streetcar for about 10 minutes.
 Get off at River Dale.
-From there, its a 10 minute walk to Riverdale Park West.
+From there, its a 10-minute walk to Riverdale Park West.
 Don’t forget to bring your toboggan gear!

 Good to Know: Riverdale Park is the largest, but not the only place to toboggan in Toronto.
 For other toboggan locations throughout the city of Toronto, click here.